 Freshman Year: Students designated as first semester freshmen take two, one-credit First Year Experience (FYE) courses.
 The first course, Coker College 101, provides an introduction to the social and academic environments in college and assists students in the successful transition from high school to college.

 There are two options for completing the second course.
 For students who have not yet selected a major, Coker College 102 helps students engage in career and major exploration while emphasizing the value of Coker's Liberal Arts approach.
 When a vailable, students who have selected their major may substitute a departmental freshman seminar specific to their intended major for CC 102.
 Each academic area will design experiences relevant to that area.
-Students transferring to Coker from another college may be eligible to exempt one or both of the FYE courses.
-Please contact a member of the Trans4mations staff for more information regarding possible exemptions.
+For more information, transfer students should see below, visit the Coker website and review the Trans4mations Manual.